 Both the new students attracted to the school from outside the neighborhood and the neighborhood students could benefit from the school's specialized curriculum or instructional method.
 If the recruitment of new students is successful, the hypothesis is that there will be a "spillover" effect.
 The higher achieving students from outside the neighborhood will contribute to higher teacher expectations.
 This, combined with the new students' presumed stronger academic motivation, will lead to improvements in the behavior and achievement of the neighborhood students (Bloom et al. 2004; Christenson et al. 2004).
 In addition, more economically advantaged students might bring with them parents who are able to more effectively advocate for ongoing improvements in the converted schools (Stevenson and Baker 1987).
-Finally, the race or ethnic diversity of students in the school to a wider range of life experiences and opinions than they would otherwise have (see, e.g., Harris 2010).
+Finally, the race or ethnic diversity of students drawn from outside the neighborhood could support student learning by exposing all students in the school to a wider range of life experiences and opinions than they would otherwise have (see, e.g., Harris 2010).